 Finally, if we take our conceptual framework literally, we can say something about the additional welfare gains that are made possible by the fungibility of identity.
-In our framework, households are more flexible than consumer theory typically assumes as they have an additional means to respond to shocks to their environment.
-Specifically, households are able to choose which set of preference parameters enter their sub (indirect) utility function $v(p, m_h; \bar{x}J)$ , which can mitigate adverse price or status shocks.
+In our framework, households are more flexible than consumer theory typically assumes, as they have an additional means to respond to shocks to their environment.
+By switching identity households are essentially able to change the set of parameters that enter their (indirect) utility function $V{hJ}(p,m_h,y_J,\kappa{hJ};\overline{x}J)$ , which can mitigate adverse price or status shocks.
 For example, if there is a shock that substantially raises the price of an important ethnic good, shifting into your religious identity ameliorates the resulting welfare loss.

-In particular, we can calculate the increase in compensating variation due to ability to change identity.
-To derive an expression for this increase, we implicitly define $z{JJ'}$ as the proportional increase in income required in post-shock period 1 under identity J' to maintain the utility level of period 0 under identity J:
+In particular, we can calculate the change in compensating variation (CV) due to ability to shift identity.
+To derive an expression for this change, we implicitly define $z{JJ'}$ as the proportional increase in income required in post-shock period 1 under identity J' to maintain the utility level of period 0 under identity J: